 For a little extra distance, you can head across the Captain Cook bridge and continue on down to Cronulla if your legs desire.
 When you go back across the Captain Cook bridge, find the track that takes you across on the left hand side.

 Notes: All bike types, pretty good for older children.
 Make sure you have a bike bell and pedestrians have right of way on this trail when it is shared path.
-If you want to train, stations that are nearby are Wolli Creek and Cronulla and Sydneham which is a good connector.
+If you want to train, stations that are nearby are Wolli Creek and Cronulla and Carlton if you like some roads.

-Once you leave Captain Cooks bridge, you have a nice little trail along the coast of Botany Bay for about 1km.
+Once you leave Captain Cook bridge, you have a nice little trail along the coast of Botany Bay for about 1km.
 Then you meet a junction, turn left for a brand new fully connected coastal trail that runs most of the way to Cronulla.
 The initial part of this trail is very scenic with new bridges across and around the mangroves.
 Its called the Woolooware Bay Shared Pathway.
-You then have about 200m on share path past a few warehouses.

 At Wanda Reserve is a kids play ground and a good kids bike track that runs for 500m or so.

 When you arrive in Cronulla, you are not allowed to continue along the coast according to the signage.
 You have to go up the roads.
 So your journey ends here and its a good place to stop.